 Thankfully, it’s not very difficult to stop this from happening and making sure your cat is satisfied with their food, whether that’s regular dry or wet food or occasional treats like Temptations, which are great for boosting your cat’s nutrition while staving off their desire to snack on dog food.
 The guide below offers some top tips for how to stop your cat from eating dog food.

-Another easy way to prevent your cat from eating dog food and making sure it eats cat food only is to watch your dog when you feed it.
-Dogs love to eat and do so quickly, so this won’t take a huge chunk of time out of your day.
+Another easy way to prevent your cat from eating dog food and making sure it eats cat food only is to watch your dog when you feed him.
+Dogs love to eat and sometimes very quickly, so this won’t take a huge chunk of time out of your day.
 And it means you’ll know that your dog’s bowl is empty so that your cat won’t have any choice but to eat the cat food you’ve left out.

 Keep your cat’s appetite at bay with treats

 For an inexpensive way to make sure your kitty only eats her dinner and isn’t hungry for the food of its canine companion, buy a bag of cat treats.
 A great example is Temptations, because they have only two calories per piece and have an ideal mix of all the nutrition that your cat needs.
 When they snack on a few of these, kitties won’t even be thinking about dog food.

 Experiment with cat food varieties